gultar/txmem/README.md

 - Active Text: Shows the selected source and target texts, with a highlighted segment.
 - Linguee Integration: Retrieves additional information from Linguee related to the search query.

+## Creating the translation memory

+To create the translation memory, you need to place each pair of files (source and target) in a separate folder, and the folder needs to be named exactly like the source file.

 ## Getting Started

 To use the translation memory interface, follow these steps: